 What is a PolyJet 3d printer?

-Names in the 3D printing world can be confusing at times.
-Oftentimes there will be two or more names for the exact same technology or product.
+Names in the 3D printing world can be confusing, and oftentimes there will be two or more names for the exact same technology or product.
 A good example is FDM (Fused Deposition Modeling) and FFF (Fused Filament Fabrication), which refer to printing with thermoplastic filament.

 PolyJet or Poly Jet is no different when it comes to names because it functions on the same principles as the Material Jetting (MJ) printers.
 The company Stratasys developed their own liquid jetting technology and called it Poly Jet because it links to the technology.